ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

     1. RTC supports call-outs to third-party vendors.
 For example, take VendorFooBar  which provides an API service that returns similar interests when provided a given interest (i.e. "baseball" yields ["sports", "apple-pie"]).
 If VendorFooBar wants publishers to be able to use them for RTC call outs, they simply add their call-out url with built-in macros to the AMP RTC vendor registry.
 Then publishers specify that they want to call out to VendorFooBar, and supply the value to substitute into the macro.
 This gives the Vendor complete control over the actual URL, with the Publisher only needing to supply the relevant inputs.
 See [URL Macro Substitution ](#bookmark=id.n1ot128b5nbl)section below for details.

 In both cases, the results of these call-outs will be passed to the Fast Fetch implementations as part of ad url construction via the **getAdUrl** method.
 The ad network Fast Fetch implementation then uses results of these callouts to generate the ad URL.
 The semantics of how the ad network uses the RTC results to general the ad URL is specific to each individual network's implementation of Fast Fetch, so please refer to network-specific documentation for details.

+## Glossary of Important Terms
+* **RTC Callout / RTC Request:** The HTTP request sent from the AMP page by the Fast Fetch implementation, to a server endpoint, asking for an RTC Response.

+* **RTC Endpoint:** A URL that will respond with RTC targeting information.

+* **Vendor URL:** A vendor URL is simply an RTC endpoint that belongs to a third-party company that is registered within amp-a4a/0.1/callout-vendors.js.
+By a vendor registering themselves within callout-vendors.js, a publisher that then wants to send RTC requests to that vendor need only specify the vendor by name in their RTC Config.

+* **Custom URL:** A 'custom URL' as used in RTC documentation means an RTC endpoint URL that is not registered within callout-vendors.js.
+For instance, if MyFirstPartyPublisher.com wanted to use RTC to make requests to their own targeting server, they would not register themselves within callout-vendors.js as other publishers would not need to use them.
+Thus, their RTC endpoint is referred to as a 'custom URL'.

+* **RTC Config:** The JSON configuration object written directly onto the amp-ad element.
+This JSON config is used by the implemenation of Real Time Config to determine what URLs to make requests to.

+* **Macros:** When making an RTC request, often times information about the associated slot is pertinent, for instance the vendor you are making a request to might want to know the height of the slot.
+Rather than manually modify the URL to contain the correct parameters, vendor and custom URLs can be specified with macros in them to be substituted.
+These macros can then be replaced either with values that the publisher specifies in the RTC config, or automatically done by the Fast Fetch implementation.
+See the section below on Macro Substitution for more information.

 ## Design